 “The September jobs report more than doubled market expectations — adding 119,000 new jobs to the American economy.
 In stark contrast to the disastrous Biden economy, almost all of these new jobs were in the private sector and went to American-born workers instead of illegal aliens,” White House press secretary Karoline Leavitt said.

-Ms. Leavitt also pointed to a section of the report that showed overall wages continued to rise.
+She also pointed to a section of the report that showed overall wages continued to rise.

 However, the bureau said the unemployment rate edged a bit higher, to 4.4% — the highest reading since October 2021.
 The number of unemployed people, at 7.6 million, “changed little in September.”

-The statistics bureau is starting to catch up with data releases that were put on hold or upended completely during the record-setting 43-day shutdown.
+The statistics bureau is starting to catch up with data releases that were put on hold or upended completely during the record-setting, 43-day shutdown.

 Central bankers, despite fears of persistent inflation, opted for rate cuts at recent meetings because of this year’s hiring slowdown.

-The jobs market had weakened in August.
+The jobs market weakened in August.
 The report showed a loss of 4,000 positions after downward revisions.

 Economists say a confluence of factors might be to blame for the hiring morass.